How Did Sri Lanka’s Economy Collapse in 2022? Causes & Economic Reforms

 With foreign reserves at their lowest levels in years, the government had little funding to help pay for goods from abroad, notably fuel.
 Long queues started to form at gasoline filling stations, and power outages became common, affecting businesses and their output.

+By May, a dollar fetched about 365 rupees, compared to about 200 rupees two months earlier.

-The public called for Gotabaya Rajapaksa to step down as president, which he did in July.
-A new president was in power, but financial problems persisted, and the government was too broke to deal with them.
+The public called for Gotabaya Rajapaksa to step down as president, which he did in July 2022.
+A new president came into power, but financial problems persisted, and the government was too broke to deal with them.

 Can Sri Lanka Recover From Its Economic Crisis?